 2. Run Command

 This feature allows users to automate administrative tasks by remotely executing commands to a fleet of EC2 instances to achieve desired configuration changes at scale.
 The commands can be executed from within the AWS console or using the AWS CLI.
-Some of the common use cases include application installation, domain joining of newly launched instances, etc.
+Some common use cases include application installation, domain joining of newly launched instances, etc.

 3. Patch Manager